ironbar/aimo/docs/modeling/Iteration_03_prompt_engineering.md

   - [ ] ~~Bad prompt~~
   - [x] Few-shot prompt
   - [x] Few-shot prompt with RAG
-  - [ ] Temperature and top_p
+  - [x] Temperature and top_p
+  - [x] Prompt that uses code from the repo
-  - [ ] Ask the model to verify the answer.
+  - [x] Ask the model to verify the answer.
 It ignores the request to verify the answer.
 If we want to do a verification we should do it manually.
+- [ ] Document results
+- [ ] Full evaluation with the best configuration
+- [ ] Analysis merging the results of all the evaluations